Skip to main content

 The Role of Growth Hormone Peptides in Metabolic Regulation

-The academic depth of a hormonally-focused program is further exemplified by its use of (GH) secretagogues, such as Sermorelin and Ipamorelin.
+The academic depth of a hormonally-focused program is further exemplified by its use of growth hormone (GH) secretagogues, such as Sermorelin and Ipamorelin.
 These are not direct replacements for GH but are peptides that stimulate the pituitary gland’s own endogenous production of GH in a natural, pulsatile manner.
 This approach avoids the potential side effects associated with supraphysiological doses of recombinant human growth hormone (rhGH).
 The mechanism of action is precise and elegant.

 Table 2 ∞ Mechanism of Action of Key Growth Hormone Peptides